hssiddiqui99/AWS-Glue-ETL-Project/README.md

 AWS Glue Data Quality and DataBrew: Enhancing and validating data.
 AWS Glue Triggers and Workflows: Orchestrating ETL processes.
 Data and Schema
-The project involved working with two datasets: Customers and Orders.
-Below are sample records from each:
+The project involved working with two datasets: Customers and Orders, as seen in the repo files.

-Customers

-CustomerID	FirstName	LastName	FullName
-293	Catherine	Abel	Catherine Abel
-295	Kim	Abercrombie	Kim Abercrombie
-Orders

-SalesOrderID	OrderDate	CustomerID	TotalDue	ProductID	OrderQty 71782	5/1/2014	293	37497.45	714	3
 These datasets were uploaded to Amazon S3 in the rawData folder, with the folder structure organized by entity (e.g., customers and orders).

 Setup and Configuration